 Type of Definition Procedure Notes Revision Major Project Cost Change Increase or decrease of \$500,000 or greater for projects programmed under \$5,000,000 and greater than 10% of the total cost for projects programmed over \$5,000,000.
 Amendment The "increase" or "decrease" in cost is relative to the Total Federal Participating Cost (TFPC) of a project.
 Minor Project Cost Change Increase or decrease of \$499,999 or less for projects programmed under \$5,000,000 and less than 10% of the total cost for projects programmed over \$5,000,000.
 Adjustment See above.
-Project Description Change rojectChange in the description of the project as itescriptionis listed in the STIP.
-Project description changes are treated as administrative modifications for minor changes (e.g. spelling errors, more detailed descriptions, adding mile-markers, etc.).
-Major ProjectA revision to the project scope large enough to necessitate an additional review by MassDOT's Project Review Committee (PRC) - typically accompanied by major project cost change.
+Project Description Change Change in the description of the project as it is listed in the STIP.
+Adjustment or Administrative Modification Project description changes are treated as administrative modifications for minor changes (e.g. spelling errors, more detailed descriptions, adding mile-markers, etc.).
+Major Project Scope Change A revision to the project scope large enough to necessitate an additional review by MassDOT's Project Review Committee (PRC) - typically accompanied by major project cost change.
 Amendment In some cases, a major scope change will require the initiation of a new project through MassDOT's Project Initiation Form (PIF), and review/approval by PRC.
 This would require deactivation and removal of the currently programmed project.
 Minor Project Scope Change A minor revision to the project scope that does not significantly alter the original PRC-approved scope of work.
 Adjustment In many cases, changes in this category will also include a minor cost change.
-Project Addition Project additions are treated as amendments if the project was not part of any previously approved STIP that has been vetted through the public process.
+Project Addition The programming of a new project in any federal fiscal year of the active TIP.
+Amendment or Adjustment Project additions are treated as amendments if the project was not part of any previously approved STIP that has been vetted through the public process.
 Project Removal The removal of a project in any federal fiscal year of the active TIP.
 Amendment Exception: if a project is removed from an active TIP or the STIP due to it being previously advanced/advertised, or is moved to the statewide list from a regional TIP, the action would be considered an adjustment.
 Change in Funding Source A change in the project's funding source, including federal and non-federal sources which fall within the project cost change revisions listed above.
 Adjustment Changes in funding sources for projects are permissible for advertisement purposes if the FHWA Division Office has been consulted.
-Change in A change in any item listed in the Additional "Additional Information" column of the STIP not covered in any other item listed here (e.g. earmark details, project proponent, etc.) Administrative Modification N/A Change in Year of Programming Moving a currently programmed project earlier or later than an originally programmed year.
+Change in Additional Information A change in any item listed in the "Additional Information" column of the STIP not covered in any other item listed here (e.g. earmark details, project proponent, etc.) Administrative Modification N/A Change in Year of Programming Moving a currently programmed project earlier or later than an originally programmed year.
 Amendment Changes to a project delivery schedule (advancement or delay) requires an amendment for the change in programmed FFY.